 In a Texas Department of Transportation survey, 60% of respondents favored legalizing lane splitting, while 40% were against it.
 Those in favor cited benefits such as reduced traffic congestion and increased safety for motorcyclists—those against expressed concerns about lane splitting and the potential for accidents.

-When it comes to lane splitting or riding a motorcycle between lanes of traffic, there are potential penalties and consequences to consider.
+When it comes to motorcycle riding and lane splitting or riding a motorcycle between lanes of traffic, there are potential penalties and consequences to consider.
 In Texas, drivers who engage in lane splitting may receive a ticket for driving on the shoulder of the road, which usually comes with a corresponding fine.

 However, the penalties for lane splitting do not end there.
 If a motorcycle rider in Texas is involved in an accident while lane splitting, they may be held partially or fully responsible for the incident.
 This means that if the motorcyclist is found to be at fault, they might not be fully compensated for any injuries sustained in the accident.